Mercer Superannuation Review 2026: High Returns, Higher Risks? (Updated)

 It was a lie.

-In August 2024, the Federal Court of Australia handed Mercer Superannuation a historic $11.3 million penalty for greenwashing.
-This was a landmark moment—the first time a court in Australia had imposed a penalty for greenwashing under ASIC’s new enforcement regime.
+In a landmark judgment that still haunts the brand in 2026, the Federal Court of Australia handed Mercer Superannuation a historic $11.3 million penalty for greenwashing.
+This wasn’t just a slap on the wrist; it was the first time a court in Australia had imposed a penalty for greenwashing under ASIC’s new enforcement regime.

 See More article